TimGrt/Ansible-Workshop-Exercises/docs/ansible-core/ansible-core-intro.md

 If you need more information on new Ansible Automation Platform components bookmark this landing page [https://red.ht/AAP-20](https://red.ht/AAP-20)

-We will be using especially the *ansible-core* executable and the CLI tools it provides, as currently (Q3/2022) it is the main interface to interact with Ansible.
+We will be using especially the *ansible-core* executable and the CLI tools it provides, as currently (Q1/2023) it is still the main interface to interact with Ansible.

 In the (near) future this will be replaced/supplemented by the *Ansible Navigator*, which on the one hand brings more useful additional features and in the end serves a much greater purpose than just be a drop in replacement or alias to the currently used Ansible utilities.
 It requires a broader introduction and explanation regarding the use of containers and collections, which we will discuss on workshop day 3.
 Still, although we will be using the *ansible-core* executable in all exercises, it is shown how to also achieve everything using the `ansible-navigator` utility in a separate tab.